zixinh/distributed-system-notes/README.md

 - both are index to boost read & write, but has some tradeoffs
 - generally B-tree faster for reads, LSM-tree faster for writes
 - practically need to evaluate case by case

+#### clustered index vs unclustered index
+- mainly two ways to store values in index
+  - clustered index: actual row is stored with key within index
+  - unclustered index: a reference to row is stored with key within index, and actual rows are stored in a file known as *heap file*
+- a hybrid index is called covering index where some info + reference of row is stored with key within index

+#### multi-column index
+- one common approach is to transform multi-dimensional data to a one-dimensional data, and feed them into normal index like B-Tree
+  - for example, concatenated index: append multiple columns to a single key and index them using that key
+  - other transformations is ok too e.g. convert GPS coordinates to a space-filling curve
+- more specialized multi-column index for different use case is available e.g. R-tree for spatial indexes

+#### full-text search and fuzzy index
+- one common method is to convert keys to a finite state machine over the characters used in the keys e.g. Elastic Search
+- other methods available too using document classification and machine learning

 ## misc